A post to help find the 5 key muscles in my Base-Line Theory of Human Health and Movement on your own body.

 - Either side of the linea alba - our primary guide for body alignment.

-Place your hands over the muscles, starting from the bone between your legs (pubic symphysis) then, as you breathe in, move your hand up thinking of activating and elongating - section by section - all the way up to your chest as much as you can.
-Repeat.
+Place your hands over the muscles, starting from the bone between your legs (pubic symphysis) then, as you breathe in, move your hands up thinking of activating and elongating - section by section - all the way up to your chest.
+Repeat to lengthen the muscles as much as you can.

 Think of the panels of muscle as a set of lights to be activated in sequence.
 Or whatever works for you ...